 The ingredients of a cloud computing security strategy vary between companies.
 However, every company using the cloud requires a cloud security policy, and these security guidelines tend to have a similar structure.

-Follow this step-by-step guide to create a cloud security policy meeting your requirements.
+Follow this step-by-step guide to create a cloud security policy that meets your requirements.

 Step 1: State the purpose of the policy